Teamiha/aitest/README.md

 ## Features

-- **6 Simultaneous Responses**: Generates responses from 3 OpenAI models (gpt-4o, gpt-4o-mini, gpt-3.5-turbo), each with and without random seeds
+- **7 Simultaneous Responses**: Generates responses from 3 OpenAI models (gpt-4o, gpt-4o-mini, gpt-3.5-turbo), each with and without random seeds, plus an additional "Andrey API" response using a separate API key
-- **Single Question Mode**: Ask individual questions using GPT-4o-mini with random seeds (uses separate API key)
 - **Temperature Control**: Adjustable temperature slider (0.0 - 2.0) shared across all API calls
 - **Response History**: Stores and displays previous runs in localStorage
+- **Export to Excel**: Download history data as a formatted Excel spreadsheet
 - **Clean UI**: Responsive design with Tailwind CSS
 - **Copy Functionality**: Copy individual responses with one click
 - **Error Handling**: Comprehensive error handling and loading states